 I pulled my hand away, decided not to waste time.
 “I’ve no coin to spare if you wish to sell.”

 “It is a gift.”
 The vendor inclined his head toward it.
 “Would you like it?”

 “Perhaps you must.”
 He straightened into correct posture.
 “This dagger has been searching for its next mistress for a long time.”

 I frowned.
 He spoke of the dagger as sentient.
 And his attentiveness began to become unsettling.
 Unease slid along my spine.
 “That mistress can’t be me.”

 “I’m just a simple girl.”

 “Are you?”
-His eyes flicked to my coppery hair where it streamed down my shoulders, shimmering like molten red gold where sunlight hit.
+His eyes flicked to my coppery hair that streamed down my shoulders like molten red gold where sunlight struck.

 The warrior on the other side of the stand lifted a sword.
 “This one.”